nextpack/nextpack/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/nextpack/nextpack?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)
 [![Mahmoud Zalt](https://img.shields.io/badge/Author-Mahmoud%20Zalt-orange.svg)](http://www.mahmoudzalt.com)

-Nextpack is a PHP Package Framework!
-(It is deisgned to help you build high quality PHP Packages faster).
+**Nextpack is a PHP Package Framework** (Designed to help you build high quality PHP Packages faster).

+The Nextpack Framework strives to facilitates and boosts the development process of PHP Packages.
+And it highly recommend producing framework agnostic packages.

 ### Vision

-Nextpack was created to help PHP developers producing more PHP Open Source Composer Packages with the least amount of time and effort.
+Nextpack was created to help PHP developers producing more Open Source Composer Packages with the least amount of time and effort.

 **Where this comes from!** I found myself doing the same things _(Setup, Structure, Configuration, Basic Functionality)_ over and over, everytime I start developing a PHP package.
 And there where the idea of combining all those common things as a Framework came to my mind, and the `Nextpack` project was born.

-The Nextpack Framework strives to facilitates and boosts the development process of Composer Packages.
-And it highly recommend producing framework agnostic packages (that can be used in any codebase).